The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/ad-cs/certificate-authority.md

 Then, find a way to configure the USB device server to connect to the attacker controlled server.
 For this step, the different tasks to perform may vary between the USB device server solutions in use.

 {% hint style="danger" %}
-Generally USB device server solutions do not permit to connect the device to multiple systems at the same time.
+Generally USB device server solutions can't connect the device to multiple systems at once.
 If the device is disconnected from the CA server, the CA will stop working.
 {% endhint %}
 {% endtab %}
 {% endtabs %}

-#### Forge our own certificate
+#### Forge a certificate

 If the CA's private key is stored on a physical USB device such as "YubiHSM2", and a shell access is obtained on the PKI server (even with low privileges), it is possible to recover the key.